rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 ### Absence and Class Participation Policy
-Because the course is online, attendance and participation will be measured through students completing the lecture videos.
+Because the course is online, participation will be measured through students completing the lecture videos.
 Lecture videos will be hosted on Playposit and will have questions interspersed to help keep students engaged.
-Completion of these videos by the set deadline will count towards class participation/attendance.
+Completion of these videos by the set deadline will count towards class participation.
 Furthermore, there will be weekly quizzes (with the exception of the first week) that will also count towards participation.
 <!-- Recommended: Be very specific about your absence policy and how you will handle exceptions.
 Encourage students to see an advisor if it is after the drop period (when a W will not appear on the transcript).
 Advisors will provide options and alternatives as appropriate for individual student situations. -->

 The UA’s policy concerning Class Attendance, Participation, and Administrative Drops is available at [http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop](http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop)